Wei-Lin-Intel/optimum-habana/examples/language-modeling/README.md

 ## RoBERTa/BERT/DistilBERT and masked language modeling

-The following examples fine-tune RoBERTa on WikiText-2.
+The following examples fine-tune RoBERTa on WikiText-2 with eager mode and torch.compile enabled.
 Here too, we're using the raw WikiText-2.
 The loss is different as BERT/RoBERTa have a bidirectional mechanism; we're therefore using the same loss that was used during their pre-training: masked language modeling.
 Following the RoBERTa paper, we use dynamic masking rather than static masking.
 The model may, therefore, converge slightly slower (over-fitting takes more epochs).